-VERNON — Utica-Rome Speedway completed its third racing program of the season on Sunday, July 7.
+VERNON — Utica-Rome Speedway Sunday completed its third racing program of the season.
 Feature winners were Erick Rudolph, Davie Franek, Matt Janczuk, Luke Horning and Carter Gibbons.

 For DIRTcar 358-Modified winner Rudolph, it was his second triumph of the season at Utica-Rome.
 He was able to quickly get forward from 12th starting spot to earn the win.